bradcar/MicroPython_BMPxxx/README.md

   * Your local sea level pressure is NOT the pressure at your sensor, it is pressure that would be measured if your altitude was sea level.
   * altitude measurements may be way off if you do not set sea level to the nearest local known sea level pressure at the current time.
 Even at 360 feet (111m), altitudes can be off by 1500 feet (500m) depending on the weather.
   * Altitude calcuLations in this code use NSF's NCAR formula: https://ncar.github.io/aircraft_ProcessingAlgorithms/www/PressureAltitude.pdf
-* Various error checks throughout driver.
+* Various error checkks are coded throughout the driver.

 ## Getting Started - Installing
 This driver has three required files: __init__.py, bmpxxx.py, and i2c_helpers.py.
 All three must be copied to the board (/ or /lib) in order for it to work.
 We find it best to have them in a directory [micropython_bmpxxx](micropython_bmpxxx).
 The best way to start is to try some of the provided [examples](examples).